-When I was a child, my mother had a pantry off the kitchen.
+My mother had a pantry off the kitchen.
 This room tended to stay colder than the rest of the house because it had a double window that was not insulated.
 This is where she kept her baking supplies for cookies and where she stored her cookies for the holidays.

-I wont say I was a bad child, but I was mischievous.
+I won't say I was a bad child, but I was mischievous.
 I waited all year for the holiday baking season to come around because that was when my Mom had the most goodies hidden in the pantry.
 I loved dates and would raid her supply every year.
 What difference would one or two dates make to a recipe.